Calbreath History, Family Crest & Coats of Arms

 The surname Calbreath was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire where the first Galbraith chief can be traced back to the 12th century.
 As this chief married a daughter of the Earl of Lennox the house must have been of a noble status.
 Sir William Galbraith, who was the fourth Chief of the Clan, became highly involved with Scottish national affairs.
 He was a co-regent of Scotland in 1255, serving a guardian of the young King Alexander III.

 This web page shows only a small excerpt of our Calbreath research.
-Another 156 words (11 lines of text) covering the year 1594 is included under the topic Early Calbreath History in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) covering the years 1594, 1543, 1528, 1528 and are included under the topic Early Calbreath History in all our PDF Extended History products and printed products wherever possible.

 Calbreath Spelling Variations

 The arts of spelling and translation were yet in their infancies when surnames began, so there are an enormous number of spelling variations of the names in early Scottish records.
 This is a particular problem with Scottish names because of the numerous times a name might have been loosely translated to English from Gaelic and back.
 Calbreath has been spelled Galbraith, Galbreath, Galbreith, Galbreth, Galbrith, Galberth and many more.

 Early Notables of the Calbreath family (pre 1700)

 Notable amongst the family at this time was Robert Galbraith (d.
 1543), Scottish judge, "a priest and treasurer of the Chapel Royal at Stirling, in which capacity he received a charter of the lands of Mydwyn Schelis, near Berwick, dated 5 July 1528.
 He...